alharkan7/alharkan7.github.io/src/data/blog-posts/blog/how-university-lost-its-way.md

 #### <small>*Acknowledgement*</small>

-<small>*This work has utilized generative artificial intelligence, Gemini 2.5 Pro by Google, to assist with several aspects of the writing process, including locating references and brainstorming the outline.*</small>
+<small>*This work has utilized generative artificial intelligence, Gemini 2.5 Pro by Google, to assist with several aspects of the writing process, including locating references, brainstorming the outline, and paraphrasing.*</small>

 ---